nebblu/ACTio-ReACTio/react/README.md

 ReACT is a halo model and standard perturbation theory code based on the software packages [Copter](http://mwhite.berkeley.edu/Copter/) (0905.0479) and MG-Copter (1606.02520).
 It allows the efficient computation of many large scale structure observables for a wide class of gravity and dark energy models.

+The package is made up of 5 folders:

+* reactions : contains all the c++ source code for the calculations.
+Specifically, this is in `reactions/src`.
+* pyreact : contains the wrapper functions calling the c++ code from python.
+* cosmosis : contains the cosmosis module for ReACT.
+* notebooks : example python notebooks for ReACT computations and a Mathematica file performing translations between covariant theories and modifications to the Poisson equation.

-In particular, ReACT can perform the follwing calculations for general theories beyond LCDM
+ReACT can perform the follwing calculations for general theories beyond LCDM

 * Spherical collapse  (1812.05594): `reactions/src/SCOL.cpp`